-City Fertility Centre Adelaide is already celebrating its first anniversary after opening the doors of its first Adelaide clinic at The Western Hospital in Henley Beach last year.
-Even better though, it is celebrating the births of its first, much-wanted, babies for several families, including Tamara and Damien Simpson.
+City Fertility Centre Adelaide, at the Western Hospital in Henley Beach, is marking its first anniversary.
+Even better, though, it is celebrating the births of its first, much-wanted babies for several families, including Tamara and Damien Simpson.

-Little Fraser Simpson is only three-months old but he is already the apple of his big brother, Eddie’s, eye whose mum says “he is completely in love with Fraser and wants to hug him all the time”.
+Little Fraser Simpson is only three months old but is already the apple of big brother Eddie’s eye.
+Their mum says Eddie is “completely in love with Fraser and wants to hug him all the time”.

-Fraser’s parent’s Tamara (33) and Damien (40) sought the help of Dr Marcin Stankiewicz, Medical Director, City Fertility Centre, Henley Beach after an unsuccessful year of trying to conceive their second child.
+Fraser’s parents sought the help of Dr Marcin Stankiewicz, the medical director at City Fertility Centre Henley Beach, after an unsuccessful year of trying to conceive their second child.

-Mrs Simpson said ovulation problems had hindered her chances of falling pregnant so they sought help from the fertility centre.
+Mrs Simpson, 33, said ovulation problems had hindered her chances of falling pregnant so the couple sought the fertility centre’s help.

-The couple’s first full IVF cycle resulted in a successful pregnancy and the subsequent birth of Fraser.
+The Simpsons’ first full IVF cycle resulted in a successful pregnancy and the birth of Fraser.

-Dr Stankiewicz said he has seen a steady stream of new patients during the clinic’s first year of operation and said that people needed to consider their fertility health, just as they do their heart, bone and skin health.
+Dr Stankiewicz said he had seen a steady stream of new patients during the clinic’s first year of operation.
+He said people needed to consider their fertility health, just as they did their heart, bone and skin health.

-“The fact is, that one in six couples has trouble falling pregnant,” he said.
+“The fact is that one in six couples have trouble falling pregnant.

-“Age is one of the top reasons people have trouble conceiving.
-Fertility declines as age increases, women are most fertile in their twenties however due to a change in lifestyle many people are delaying having children until after this age.”
+“Age is one of the top reasons people have trouble conceiving, because fertility declines as age increases.
+Women are most fertile in their 20s, but due to a change in lifestyle, many people are delaying having children until after this age.”

-Official figures show the average maternal age in Australia has now reached 30 years-old.
+Official figures show the average maternal age in Australia has reached 30.

-While the age clock can’t be turned back, prospective parents can take other steps to optimise their fertility including simple things like managing their weight, exercising and eating well.
+Dr Stankiewicz said while the age clock could not be turned back, prospective parents could take other steps to optimise their fertility, including simple things such as managing their weight, exercising and following a healthy diet.

-Dr Stankiewicz said, in addition, many common medical issues that impact fertility are mostly treatable including the conditions such as endometriosis, ovulation disorders and blockages.
+In addition, he said, many common medical issues that impacted on fertility health were mostly treatable, including conditions such as endometriosis, ovulation disorders and tubal blockages.

-Latest official figures from the Australian Institute of Health and Welfare (AIHW) show that over 13,000 babies a year are born from assisted reproductive technologies in Australia and New Zealand.
+The latest official figures from the Australian Institute of Health and Welfare (AIHW) show that more than 13,000 babies a year are born from assisted reproductive technology (ART) treatment in Australia and New Zealand.

-For more information contact City Fertility Centre Adelaide on 1300 483 235 www.cityfertility.com.au
+For more information, contact City Fertility Centre Adelaide on 1300 483 235 or visit www.cityfertility.com.au.